Helping Kids Deal With Bullies

 Sometimes kids torment others because that's the way they've been treated.
 They may think their behavior is normal because they come from families or other settings where everyone regularly gets angry and shouts or calls each other names.
 Some popular TV shows even seem to promote meanness — people are "voted off," shunned, or ridiculed for their appearance or lack of talent.

-Unless your child tells you about bullying — or has visible bruises or injuries — it can be difficult to figure out if it's happening.
+Unless your child tells you about bullying — or has visible bruises or injuries — it can be hard to know if it's happening.

-If you suspect bullying but your child is reluctant to open up, find opportunities to bring up the issue in a more roundabout way.
-For instance, you might see a situation on a TV show and use it as a conversation starter by asking, "What do you think of this?" or "What do you think that person should have done?"
+If you suspect bullying but your child is reluctant to open up, find ways to bring up the issue.
+For instance, you might see a situation on a TV show and ask, "What do you think of this?" or "What do you think that person should have done?"
 This might lead to questions like: "Have you ever seen this happen?" or "Have you ever experienced this?"
 You might want to talk about any experiences you or another family member had at that age.

 Let your kids know that if they're being bullied or harassed — or see it happening to someone else — it's important to talk to someone about it, whether it's you, another adult (a teacher, school counselor, or family friend), or a sibling.